enketo/enketo-transformer/README.md

 #### Web

 Enketo Transformer may also be used on the web as an ESM module.
 It is exported in releases as `enketo-transformer/web`.
-There's one minor API difference, `preprocess` is named `preprocessXForm`, which accepts and may return a string, i.e.:
+The web API is the same as the Node API, except that `preprocess` is not supported.

 ```ts
 import { transform } from 'enketo-transformer/web';